 How often should you change evaporative cooler pads?

 I like to change my evaporate cooler pads every 5-8 years depending on use and condition.
 Breezair pads do not typically get a lot of calcium hard water build-up due to the smart water dump feature.

 Box Up Air-conditioner:

-After you have finished all the cleaning replace the filter pads and turn on the evaporation air-conditioner.
+After you have finished all the cleaning replace the filter pads and turn on the evaporator air-conditioner.
 Press dump on your controller a few times during the day.
 This will dump all the water and flush out any cleaning residue that may have been left.
-You can run a hose from your drain to your garden, to help reuse the water and grow those graft trees we done the other month.
+You can run a hose from your drain to your garden, to help reuse the water and grow those grafted trees we did the other month.